 Consult with Our Houston Collaborative Divorce Attorney

-If you believe the collaborative process can work for you and your spouse, we advise that you consult with our attorney to discuss the specifics of your prospective divorce.
+If you believe the collaborative process can work for you and your spouse, we advise that you consult with our attorney to discuss the specifics of your prospective divorce in Houston.
 We can further educate you on the process and help determine if it would be appropriate in your circumstances.
 The Tholstrup Law Firm, L.P. is here to help you find positive and productive solutions for divorce and all other family law issues.